 How to Become a Police Officer in Mesa

-Mesa is a large suburb of Phoenix, Arizona, and a major urban center in its own right with a population of 439,041 people.
-Only Phoenix and Tucson are larger than Mesa.
-With this big population, as well as the students from the Polytechnic campus of Arizona State University, Mesa needs to have a sizable police force.
-The Mesa Police Department (MPD) is a large agency dedicated to serving and protecting the residents of the city.
-The process for becoming a cop with the MPD is outlined below.
+Mesa is a large suburb of Phoenix, Arizona and a major urban center in its own right with a population of over 470,000 people; in fact, it is the 36th largest city in the US and the third largest in Arizona.1,3 With a large and growing population, which includes students from the Polytechnic campus of Arizona State University, Mesa needs to have a sizable police force.
+The Mesa Police Department (MPD) is the agency dedicated to serving and protecting the residents of the city.
+To perform its mission, the MPD employs 757 sworn officers as well as 455 civilian support staff.2 The process for becoming a cop with the MPD is outlined below.

 Mesa Police Officer Requirements

-Each candidate for the MPD must meet certain minimum requirements as set by Arizona’s Peace Officers Standards and Training (POST) Commission before being invited to start the process of applying.
-The qualifications include a minimum age of 21 by the end of basic training, US citizenship, a high school diploma or GED, and a valid Arizona driver’s license.
-New recruits must also be free of any felony convictions to qualify.
+Each candidate for the Mesa PD must meet certain minimum requirements as set by Arizona’s Peace Officers Standards and Training (POST) Commission and the MPD before being invited to start the process of applying.
+To qualify, applicants must:

-The prescreening to ensure the minimum requirements are met is the first step in the process of applying for a position with the MPD.
-The next step is a physical fitness test and then a written test.
-Those with acceptable scores move on to the selection interview with at least three Department officers and then an extensive background investigation with a polygraph examination.
+The prescreening during the initial application will ensure that applicants meet the minimum requirements.
+The next step for qualified applicants is a physical fitness test and then a written test.
+Those with acceptable scores move on to the selection interview with at least three department officers, followed by an extensive background investigation that includes a polygraph examination.
 Finally, the candidate is interviewed by the human resources hiring board and if accepted, offered employment contingent on being able to pass psychological and medical testing.
+Successful recruits move on to the Mesa Basic Academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply, find specific application information on the Mesa Police Department Jobs page.